 It’s not only kids who are being molded by their parents’ ways.
-Researchers at Oregon State University found that different pet-parenting styles affect the patterns of their dogs’ behavior.
-We broke down the three different pet-parenting styles addressed in the study and how dogs respond to them.
+Researchers at Oregon State University found that different dog-parenting styles affect the patterns of their dogs’ behavior.
+We broke down the three different dog-parenting styles addressed in this canine behavior research study and how dogs respond to them.

 Dogs with authoritative owners, who were characterized by high expectations and high responsiveness to their dog’s needs, were the most secure, social and sensitive to social context.
 They were also more persistent and successful on the problem-solving puzzle task given to them than dogs with authoritarian owners (see below).

 The findings suggest that dogs with owners who take the time to understand their dogs’ needs have more confident, socially adaptable and resilient dogs.